godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 We then get all the nodes and assign them to their respective variables.

-Next, we add some exceptions to the :ref:`Raycast <class_Raycast>` so the turret cannot hurt itself.
+Next, we add some exceptions to the :ref:`Raycast <api:class_Raycast>` so the turret cannot hurt itself.

 Then we make both flash meshes invisible at start, since we are not going to be firing during ``_ready``.